Anthonypaige/investnurenergy/src/content/post/devising-your-solar-offset-strategy-a-monopoly-game-approach.md

 image: https://github.com/Anthonypaige/investnurenergy/blob/main/public/images/cover-art/FYI-4-cover-art.png?raw=true
 category: Solar Energy
 tags:
-  - Solar Offset Strategy
+  - Solar Basics
   - home energy storage
-  - Grid independence
+  - net metering
 ---

 Investing in solar energy is more than an ecological decision; it's a strategic move towards energy independence.
 A solar offset strategy is a planned approach to gradually reduce reliance on traditional energy sources by incorporating solar energy into your home.
 Think of it as playing a real-life game of Monopoly, where you become the owner of utility sources.
 By installing solar panels and obtaining the **Permission to Operate (PTO)**, you transition from a mere utility consumer to an energy stakeholder.
 Essentially, you become a real-life utility owner, setting your energy consumption terms.